 Rosacea is classified as dilation of blood vessels that often causes redness and flushing of the skin.
-It is also classified as an inflammation of the skin that can result in acne or cause red bumps resembling acne.
+It is also classified as an inflammation of the skin that can result in red and inflamed appearing bumps resembling acne.
 Rosacea is usually genetic but can be caused by or triggered by outside environmental factors.
-Where rosacea can differ from acne is the lack of blackheads.
-There are other ways to determine if you have rosacea, but consulting with one of our dermatologists is always a good way to help determine what skin condition you have.
+Some of the known exacerbating factors include hot beverages, spicy foods, alcoholic beverages, heat (from sauna or cooking), sun exposure, and stress.
+Rosacea can differ from acne in the lack of comedones (whiteheads and blackheads), and how rosacea usually involves the mid portion of the face whereas acne can involve the entire head/neck and chest/back areas.
+There are other ways to determine if you have rosacea, so consult with one of our highly experienced board certified dermatologists to determine what skin condition you have.

 Keep in mind, the best way to evaluate the type of skin condition you may have is to let a professional make the determination.
 However, here are symptoms you may want to keep in mind:

-Though many cases of rosacea can be traced back to genetics, not all cases result from heredity factors.
-Whether heredity or not, sufferers may notice certain environmental factors can trigger or worsen their rosacea, such as sun exposure or even drinking alcohol.
-The bottom line is that rosacea is a skin condition in which patients have an increased amount of cathelicidins in the skin, which leads to inflammation as well as growth of the capillaries.
+Although many cases of rosacea can be traced back to genetics, not all cases result from heredity factors.
+Whether heredity or not, sufferers may notice certain environmental factors can trigger or worsen their rosacea, such as sun exposure or drinking alcohol.
+The bottom line is that rosacea is a skin condition in which patients may have an increased amount of certain proteins called cathelicidins (CAMP) in the skin which leads to inflammation.
+This inflammation is often accompanied by the growth of the tiny blood vessels in the skin known as capillaries.

-As with many skin conditions, there is no known cure for rosacea at this time.
-However, there are many treatments that have been successful in treating rosacea.
+As with many chronic skin conditions there is no known cure for rosacea at this time.
+However, there are many treatments that have been successful in controlling rosacea.
 Often times, a combination of treatments help different aspects of the skin disease.
-For example, there are oral medications that work well for reducing the redness and inflammation, while laser and intense pulsed light (IPL) have been commonly used to help reduce redness and the dilated blood vessels.
+There are oral medications (by mouth) that work well for reducing the redness and inflammation.
+Laser and intense pulsed light (IPL) have been commonly used to help reduce redness and the dilated blood vessels.

-Don’t put your treatment of another day longer.
-Make an appointment today and find out how our skilled dermatologists can help you get the treatment you need to help with your rosacea.
+Don’t delay your treatment.
+Make an appointment today and find out how our skilled and highly experienced dermatologists can help you get the treatment you need to help with your rosacea.”